Set Up Amazon SES

 2. Copy the **Bounce Handling Webhook** URL.

 3. Copy the **Spam Handling Webhook** URL.
-This is the complaint webhook for Amazon SES.
+For Amazon SES, this URL handles complaint events.

 ### Create The Bounce Topic